|Address||Cambridge, ON N1R5W8

 • Attention to detail - accuracy in completing forms, giving information, completing necessary paperwork

 • Ability to work well within a team - share information, be helpful, respectful, approachable, build strong relationships

 • Dependable - timely, takes initiative and ownership of work, completes tasks without being asked or with little supervision

-• Remains calm during a crisis - does not allow emotions to get in the way, does not take things personally, stays positive, responds decisively
+• Remains calm during a crisis - does not allow emotions to get in the way, does not take things personally, stays positive, responds decisively and takes accountability

 • Potential for responding in disaster areas, as well as difficult and unstable conditions (environmental, physical, social, etc.) and uncomfortable conditions (noise, odours, smoke, humidity, vulnerable clients).
 These stressful rapidly changing environments with limited information to make decisions have the potential to affect the physical and psychological state of the responders on site.